sequential (38) Interrupting

 R0(1) is at the stage of "Mask Interrupt".

 That mean, R0(1) isn't on the serial input clock line.
-Nor is it on the parallel input clock line.
+Nor is it on the System clock line.

 }